 Florence Foster Jenkins Synopsis

 Florence Foster Jenkins is a wealthy New York socialite with a great passion for music and performing.
 Amiable and generous, she is also oblivious to the fact that she is an utterly, utterly awful singer.
 To indulge her, Florence’s loving husband, St. Claire, hires pianist Cosmé McMoon when Florence decides to resume singing lessons; he also applauds enthusiastically during her cringe-worthy practices.
 This support ultimately blossoms into a big mistake.
 To St. Claire’s horror, Florence decides to stage a recital at Carnegie Hall.
 She even intends to give away a thousand tickets to soldiers returning from WWII.

 Prior to watching Florence Foster Jenkins, I spent an hour scouring the Net for information about this legendary soprano.
 (Ahem)

 Throughout this search, one question burnt furiously in my mind.
 Did the real Florence Foster Jenkins know how terrible her singing was?
-Did she have some sort of higher comprehension of music.
-Or was she, as a forummer scorned, no more than a rich indulgent woman with too much money and time on her hands?
+Did she have some sort of higher comprehension of music?
+Or was she, as a forummer scorned, no more than a rich and indulgent (white) woman with too much money and time on her hands?

 For the real Lady Florence, the answer was obviously a loud no.